Leica CL versus Panasonic GX8

 - More heavily discounted: Has been around for much longer (launched in July 2015).

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the CL or the GX8 handle or perform in practice.
-User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is why hands-on reviews by experts are important.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the CL or the GX8.
+At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
+This is why expert reviews are important.
+The table below summarizes the assessments of some of the best known camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Leica CL (⇒ rgt)||..||..||..||..||4/5||2017||2,795||latest||check|